-When an air conditioner or refrigerator is cooling a space, do not think about it as adding cold air into the space.
-The purpose of the refrigeration cycle is to remove the heat in a given area and reject it outside.
-Less heat means a colder room!
+When an air conditioner or refrigerator is cooling a space, it isn’t adding cold air into the space.
+The purpose of the refrigeration cycle is to remove the heat in a given area and eject it outside.
+Less heat means a colder room.

-Now that we know these principles, we can talk about how the refrigeration cycle works in HVAC.
-Keep in mind these core principles of the refrigeration cycle will always remain the same, even when we get into more complex HVAC systems like chillers.
+Now we know these principles, we can discuss how the refrigeration cycle works in HVAC.
+Keep in mind these core principles of the refrigeration cycle always remain the same, even with more complex HVAC systems like chillers.

-The refrigeration cycle contains four major components: the compressor, condenser, expansion device, and evaporator.
-Refrigerant remains piped between these four components and is contained in the refrigerant loop.
+A refrigeration cycle has four major components: the compressor, condenser, expansion device, and evaporator.
+Refrigerant remains piped between these four components in the refrigerant loop.

-The refrigerant begins as a cool vapor and heads to the first component: the compressor.
-The compressor is widely considered the engine of the refrigeration cycle; it consumes the most power out of the HVAC system’s components and forces the refrigerant through the system.
-In the process of being compressed the cool, gaseous refrigerant is turned to a very hot and high-pressure vapor.
+Refrigerant begins as a cool vapor and heads to the first component—the compressor.
+The compressor is the engine of the refrigeration cycle.
+It consumes the most power of an HVAC system’s components and forces refrigerant through the system.
+As the HVAC compresses the cool, gaseous refrigerant, it transforms into a very hot and high-pressure vapor.

-The condenser’s job is to cool the refrigerant so that it turns from a gas into a liquid, or condenses.
-This happens when warm outdoor air is blown across the condenser coil that is filled with hot, gaseous refrigerant.
-This allows heat to transfer from the refrigerant to the cooler outdoor air, where the excess heat is rejected to the atmosphere.
-The condenser coils wind through the condenser to maximize the surface area of the piping, and effectively, the heat transfer to the air.
+The condenser’s job is to cool the refrigerant so it turns from a gas into a liquid, or condenses.
+This happens when warm outdoor air blows across a condenser coil filled with hot, gaseous refrigerant.
+This allows heat to transfer from the refrigerant to the cooler outdoor air, where the excess heat diffuses to the atmosphere.
+The condenser coils wind through the condenser to maximize the surface area of the piping—and heat transfer to the air.
 The refrigerant turns from a vapor into a hot liquid due to the high pressure and reduction in temperature.

-The refrigerant is now approaching the expansion device as a hot, high-pressure liquid.
-The expansion device is responsible for quickly driving the pressure of the refrigerant down so it can boil (evaporate) more easily in the evaporator — and that’s it!
+The refrigerant then approaches the expansion device as a hot, high-pressure liquid.
+The expansion device is responsible for quickly driving the pressure of the refrigerant down so it can boil (evaporate) more easily in the evaporator.
+And that’s it!
 The expansion device has one sole purpose: to reduce refrigerant pressure.
 Because the pressure drops so rapidly at the expansion device, the refrigerant turns into a combination of a cold liquid and vapor.

-Now that the refrigerant is a cold mix of liquid and gas (vapor), it begins to move through the evaporator.
-The evaporator is responsible for cooling the air going to the space by boiling (evaporating) the refrigerant flowing through it.
-This happens when warm air is blown across the evaporator as cold refrigerant moves through the evaporator coil.
-Heat transfers from the air to the refrigerant, which cools the air directly before it is vented to the space.
+Once the refrigerant is a cold mix of liquid and gas (vapor), it begins to move through the evaporator.
+The evaporator is responsible for cooling the air going to a space by boiling (evaporating) the refrigerant flowing through it.
+This happens when warm air blows across the evaporator as cold refrigerant moves through the evaporator coil.
+Heat transfers from the air to the refrigerant, which cools the air directly before being vented to a space.
 Like the condenser coil, the evaporator coil also winds through the evaporator to maximize heat transfer from the refrigerant to the air.
 The low-pressure liquid refrigerant is easily boiled by the warm air blown across the evaporator and heads back to the compressor as a cool gas/vapor.

 Congratulations!
 You have successfully completed a refrigeration cycle!

-To summarize— heat is absorbed by the refrigerant (cooling the air) in the evaporator and expelled from the refrigerant to the outdoor air in the condenser.
-Simultaneously, the expansion device and compressor help us manipulate the pressure of the refrigerant to make the cycle possible.
+To summarize—refrigerant in the evaporator absorbs heat (cooling the air), and is expelled from the refrigerant to the outdoor air via the condenser.
+Simultaneously, the expansion device and compressor help manipulate the pressure of refrigerant to make the cycle possible.